TanishaChetty/CSC120-FinalProject/README.md

 ## Deliverables:
  - Your final codebase
  - Your revised annotated architecture diagram
- - Design justification (including a brief discussion of at least one alternative you considered)
  - A map of your game's layout (if applicable)
  - `cheatsheet.md`
  - Completed `rubric.md`